BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

   8. NO TESTBOX : 20260526 0000 TEST0022            ELM CNT: 1

-When the package Executes and the notes are formatted as package shipping instructions, then shipments are limited to those referenced by the package notes.
-Here is an example of package Notes that request shipments for a package.

 ## A word about the dependency on Comma Separated Value data